m-YoC/cebnf-and-frijson/README.md

 If string including repetition and last string are same, for example ( { A | B | C }, A ), cebnf cannot parse it.
 Please create helper.

 Alternation( | ) should be NAND(at least one is false).
-When both are true, then cebnf adopts one with a longer acquisition string.
+When both are true, then cebnf selects one with a longer acquisition string.
-For example, if the string "abcd..." matches both ("abc" ... and "ab" ...), then cebnf adopts "abc".
+For example, if the string "abcd..." matches both ("abc" ... and "ab" ...), then cebnf selects "abc".

 cebnf::CEBNF<TokenID> f;
 t({ f })  <= error